Parity Pipeline

 Directed by Luchina Fisher

-This verite feature documentary follows several dads of transgender children over the course of a politically tumultuous year.
-As anti-trans legislation and hostility escalate nationwide, the dads are forced to make an impossible choice: stay and fight or flee the U.S. to protect their families.
-In the process, fatherhood becomes an act of radical resistance.
+As anti-trans legislation and hostility escalate nationwide, a group of diverse dads, building a nascent movement to support their trans and gender expansive kids, are forced to make an impossible choice: stay and fight or flee the U.S. to protect their families.

 • ABOUT